A Frustratingly Easy Approach for Entity and Relation Extraction: Experiments

 \subsection{Batch Computations and Speedup}

 In Section~\ref{sec:method-approx}, we proposed an efficient approximation solution for the relation model, which enables us to re-use the computations of text tokens and batch multiple span pairs in one input sentence.
 We evaluate this approximation model on ACE05 and SciERC.
 Table~\ref{tab:approx} shows the relation F1 scores and the inference speed of the full relation model and the approximation model.
-On both datasets, our approximation model significantly improves the efficiency of the inference process.
-For example, in the single-sentence setting, we obtain a $11.9\times$ speedup on ACE05 and a $8.7\times$ speedup on SciERC.
-By re-using a large part of computations, we are able to make predictions on the full ACE05 test set (2k sentences) in less than $10$ seconds on a single NVIDIA GeForce 2080 Ti GPU.
-On the other hand, this approximation only brings a small performance drop --- compared to the full model, the F1 score drops $0.5\%$ and $1.0\%$ on ACE05 and SciERC respectively in the single-sentence setting.
+On both datasets, our approximation model significantly improves the efficiency of the inference process.\footnote{Note that we only applied this batch computation trick at inference time, because we observed that training with batch computation leads to a slightly (and consistently) worse result.
+We hypothesize that this is due to the impact of increased batch sizes.
+We still modified the position embedding and attention masks during training (without batching the instances though).} For example, we obtain a $11.9\times$ speedup on ACE05 and a $8.7\times$ speedup on SciERC in the single-sentence setting.
+By re-using a large part of computations, we are able to make predictions on the full ACE05 test set (2k sentences) in less than $10$ seconds on a single GPU.
+On the other hand, this approximation only leads to a small performance drop and the relaion F1 measure decreases by only $1.0\%$ and $1.2\%$ on ACE05 and SciERC respectively in the single-sentence setting.
 Considering the accuracy and efficiency of this approximation model, we expect it to be very effective to use in practice.